haproxytech/dataplaneapi/discovery/AWS.md

 All instances must be tagged with the following tags:

 - `HAProxy:Service:Name`: the service name will compose the HAProxy `backend` name.
-- `HAProxy:Service:Port`: the default service port is listening to.
+- `HAProxy:Service:Port`: the default service port is listening to (only one port is allowed).

 > The said tags are mandatory, otherwise, the instance will be ignored.

 An additional tag is provided, in case of override for the single instance

-- `HAProxy:Instance:Port`: allows to override the default Service port.
+- `HAProxy:Instance:Port`: allows to override the default Service port (only one port is allowed).

 ## Filtering